ipatix/stm32f103c8t6-project-template/README.md

 # Misc

 By default, the STM32F103C8T6 only has 64k of flash memory.
-However, in practice a lot of the boards you can by out there actually have 128k of flash.
+However, in practice a lot of the boards you can buy out there actually have 128k of flash.
-To utilize all the flash
+To utilize all the flash, edit the linker script `linker.ld` and change `LENGTH = 64k` to `LENGTH = 128k` for the `ROM` section.

 # License